 Thinkific’s main plans are Free, Basic, Pro, and Premier.
 I say “main” because Thinkific also offers a Plus plan for enterprise clients, and a Growth package that can be included with the Pro plan and up.

-The Free plan comes with all the core features and is enough for you to create, launch, and sell up to three courses.
+The Free plan comes with all the core features and is enough for you to create, launch, and sell one course.
 There are zero transaction fees on any Thinkific plan, including the free plan.
 You also will get instant access to your funds regardless of the plan you’re on.